vib-tcp/introduction_2_HPC/chapters/01_LessonOverview.md

 ### Lesson overview

 > <i class="fa fa-bookmark"></i> **Description**
 > This is our interactive hands-on course about the use of HPC (High Performance Computing).
-Here you will learn about different HPC structures, their simmilarities and specificities.
-You will learn best practices to submit and have good registry of your 'jobs' and to check the list of available softaware.
-The aim is that understanding the building blocks your are not only able to use the VSC and VIB resources, but can easily adapt whenever facing another instace of HPC.
+Here you will learn about different HPC structures, their similarities and specificities.
+You will learn best practices to submit and have good registry of your 'jobs' and to check the list of available software.
+The aim is that understanding the building blocks your are not only able to use the VSC and VIB resources, but can easily adapt whenever facing another instance of HPC.
 >
 > <i class="fa fa-arrow-left"></i> **Prerequisites**
 > To be able to follow the **General** HPC course, you should: